swcarpentry/git-novice/01-backup.md

 Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a [revision](reference.html#revision) and its short identifier is `f22b25e`.
-(Your revision may have another identifier.)
+This permanent copy is called a [revision](reference.html#revision) and its short identifier is `f22b25e`, which is the short form of `f22b25eef5155f4faa123b29a0885c2c66dbda48`.
+(Your revision will have another identifier.
+The identifiers used by Git are [SHA1](http://en.wikipedia.org/wiki/SHA-1) checksums, which due to the way they are generated will be globally unique.)

 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.